-The Big Savings section is a huge key toward best deal.
-This is where you find: clearance, value bundles, Rollbacks, Special Buys, and your Weekly Ad.
+The Savings Center section is a huge key toward best deal.
+This is where you find: Clearance, Rollbacks, Special Buys, and your Weekly Ad.
 Rollbacks run extremely efficiently at Walmart.
 When other stores over price an item, it takes them a lot longer to lower the price.

 To get access to the weekly ad for your local store, you need to enter your zip code or sign into your account.
 This is helpful for those who like to plan their store visits in advance.
 What I love about the Weekly Ad is it is user-friendly.
 If you click on the item you want to look at, it will pull up.
 It will show you availability at your store if you click on the item.
 No sense is rushing over to the store to grab a great deal if your store does not even have it in stock.
 You can also select the free pickup offer and have all the items ready and waiting for you once you arrive at the store.
 The pickup window is usually less busy than the checkout stands, but it always takes time even when there is no line.
 A lot of orders get processed that way, and the employees need time to find yours.

 There are some clearance sections in-store.
 They are never clearly marked.
 Compared to the other product aisles, this section is always very messy.